rafaelmardojai/firefox-gnome-theme/README.md

 	> **Note:** This feature is BUGGED.
 It can activate the button with unpleasant behavior.

+- **Tabs as headerbar** `gnomeTheme.tabsAsHeaderbar`

+	Place the tabs on the top of the window, and use the tabs bar to hold the window controls, like Firefox's standard tab bar.

+	> **Note:** Enabling with `gnomeTheme.hideSingleTab` will replace the single tab with a title bar.

 ### Extensions support

 We also have optional features to enable support for some Firefox extensions.